pydio/pydio9-beta-docs/docs/install.rst

 External configuration
 ......................

-The wizard will ask you to confim or enter the different public ports that will be used by the frontend to access the different Pydio services (cf Introduction_)
+The wizard will ask you to confirm or enter the different public ports that will be used by the frontend to access the different Pydio services (cf Introduction_)

 .. _Introduction: intro.html